Tangerie/CFD-Python3-Reverse-Shell/README.md

 	Runs the keylogger on given port, make sure to run keylogServer.py and use the same port for both commands

-*NOTE - Keylogger currently only works on windows, it is untested on other platforms and will definitely crash*
+*NOTE - Keylogger currently only works on windows, it is untested on other platforms and will may crash/not work*

 **killkeylog**